concur/developer.concur.com/src/api-reference/travel/itinerary/trip/trip-resource.markdown

 ## <a name="delete"></a>Cancel a Trip

 This endpoint can be used to cancel all segments in a trip.
-To cancel a trip on behalf of a user, the OAuth access token used to make the API call should be associated with the Concur account of that user.
-The TripLink supplier or TMC must be registered with Concur and have a Concur account that has one of the following user roles: Web Services Administrator for Professional, or Can Administer for Standard.
+To cancel a trip on behalf of a user, the OAuth access token used to make the API call should be associated with the SAP Concur account of that user.
+The TripLink supplier or TMC must be registered with SAP Concur and have an SAP Concur account that has one of the following user roles: Web Services Administrator for Professional, or Can Administer for Standard.

 ## Request
     POST /travel/trip/v1.1/cancel?tripid=trip_ID[&userid_type=login&userid_value=login_ID]